JonJagger/cyber-dojo/readme.txt

 ==========================
 Install VirtualBox
+Download the TurnKey Linux image from http://dl.dropbox.com/u/22404698/TurnKey-CyberDojo-20110610.ova The turnkey image screen will tell you its IP address, eg 192.168.2.13 Open your browser at 192.168.2.13:12320
+Now you need the username and password.
+I will happily tell you these if you email me: jon@jaggersoft.com CyberDojo lives at /var/www/cyberdojo
-Download the TurnKey Linux image from http://dl.dropbox.com/u/22404698/TurnKey-CyberDojo-20110610.ova It's easy to pull the latest CyberDojo source code from github onto your TurnKey image.
-You just need to know the username and password which I will happily tell you if you email me: jon@jaggersoft.com
+It's easy to pull the latest CyberDojo source code from github onto your TurnKey image
+>git pull origin master

 Issues